kjd/coen/README.md

 diffoscope \
   --text diffoscope.txt \
   --html diffoscope.html \
-  path/to/public/RRZKSKCLOS-0.1.0-20171210.iso \
+  path/to/public/KC-0.1.1-20171210.iso \
-  path/to/your/RRZKSKCLOS-0.1.0-20171210.iso && \
+  path/to/your/KC-0.1.1-20171210.iso && \
 bzip2 diffoscope.*
 ```
-Please send an email attaching one or both files if there are small.
+Please send us an email attaching one or both files if there are small or create an issue.